-303408 Special Topics in Finance (3 Credit Hours)
+303408 Special Topics in Finance

 The aim of this course is to introduce students to new topics in Banking and Finance.
-It allows students to write and discuss specialized topics such as privatization, globalization, Marge's, new regulations and rules related to opening to the world economy and their financial effect.
+It allows students to write and discuss specialized topics such as privatisation, globalisation, Marge's, new regulations and rules related to opening to the world economy and their financial effect.

-403201 Principles of Marketing I (3 Credit Hours)
+403201 Principles of Marketing I

-The course focuses on basic concepts in Marketing, examining the main elements of the marketing mix (product, place, price, and promotion), consumer behavior, market segmentation, strategic market planning, managing the marketing mix in a dynamic environment.
+The course focuses on basic concepts in Marketing, examining the main elements of the marketing mix (product, place, price, and promotion), consumer behaviour, market segmentation, strategic market planning, managing the marketing mix in a dynamic environment.

-403202 Principle of Marketing 2 (3 Credit Hours)
+403202 Principle of Marketing 2